 Given the benefits of daily physical activity to the maintenance of mobility, independence and quality of life in older people, any further climate-related reductions in physical activity among this largely sedentary, high-risk population would have enormous economic and public health implications in conjunction with the rapid change in ageing demographics observed globally.

-The report concludes that global warming is likely to have severe adverse effects on lifestyle behaviours and health outcomes and this may be especially so in those countries having already experienced considerable increases in temperatures over recent decades.
+The report concludes that global warming is likely to have severe adverse effects on lifestyle behaviours and health outcomes and this may be especially so in those countries that have already experienced considerable increases in temperatures over recent decades.